Treatments & Programs

 Running is one of the most common forms of exercise among Americans.
 It is also a biomechanically complex problem to sort out when pain starts.
 Video gait analysis can be a beneficial tool to identify large problems, but it fails to consider the intricate contribution of the many joints and muscles required.
 Because of the repetitiveness of running, small problems manifest into larger problems the farther you go.
 Our physical therapists take a hands on approach to assess all the joints and muscles from the spine all the way to the foot to ensure your mechanics are perfect.
 We can find the large and small deficits in your mechanics that make make sure you can run a 5K, 10K, marathon, Ironman, or ultramarathon.
 If you are finding your mileage getting limited, our Runners Program will get you answers and a plan to get you back on your training schedule in no time.

 - Core stabilization exercises need to address the muscular deficits in the activities that provoke them.
-Quite often, patients are completing exercises that do not transfer the benefits the activities that aggravate their symptoms.
+Quite often, patients are completing exercises that don’t translate to beneficial changes to the activities that are aggravating their symptoms.
 The spinal stabilizers are “marathon muscles”; they work under low load but for long durations.
 Exercises that only address strength without the endurance and control do not transfer well to real life activities.
 It is the equivalent of training for a marathon by only practicing sprinting.
 Our physical therapist will prescribe an exercise regimen to address the spinal stabilizers that will encourage balancing and endurance.

 Physical Therapy Rx